Deep Curve-dependent PDEs for affine rough volatility: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:PDEBSDE}}

-Since the curve-dependent PDE in the theorem is linear, existence and uniqueness of the solution is well known, and we refer to~\cite{Touzi3}.
+Since the curve-dependent PDE in the theorem is linear, existence and uniqueness of the solution is well known~\cite{Touzi3}.
 We consider a self-financing portfolio~$\Pi$ consisting of the derivative~$P$ given in~\eqref{eq:Price}, some quantity~$\Delta$ of stock and some other derivative~$\Psi$, i.e. at any time $t \in [0,T]$,

 From Theorem~\ref{thm:Ito}, we can write a functional It\^o formula for the option price using Assumption~\ref{assu:Functional} under the pricing measure~$\QQ$:

 where again $\Xm_t = (S_t, V_t)$, and

 Here, the $x$-derivative refers to the classical derivative with respect to the second component~$S_t$, whereas the $\omega$-derivative is the Fr\'echet-type derivative in the direction given by the one-dimensional path~$\omega$.
 Applying directly Theorem~\ref{thm:Ito} with the SDE~\eqref{eq:XSDE} for the process~$\Xm$, we should normally obtain terms of the form $\la \dOm\Ps, \bm^t\ra$ (and similarly for the second and the cross derivatives), where~$\bm^t_r = \bm(r, t, \Xm_r)$ for $r \in [0,T]$ is in~$\RR^2$ and $\Om = (\omega_1, \omega_2)$ the two-dimensional path.
 We can then write